decred/dcrdata/README.md

 single page application that handles all HTML rendering.

-.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 v4` from the command line.
+.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 dcrdata` from the command line.

 ### Javascript